The Purchase of Property

 Raising up Leaders across the Generations

 Our congregation has been blessed to raise up 6 members to become ministers.
 Rev. Beckie Linn Gregory was ordained in 2002, Rev. Debbie Saxe in 2007, Rev. Rebecca Woods in 2008, Rev. Kara Swartz in 2011, Rev. Alan Dicken in 2013, and Rev. John Pohlman in 2015.
-For a congregation as young as ours to have raised up 6 leaders in a single generation is truly a blessing, one now shared with the larger world.
+We raised up Michelle McKay as a mission coworker to Haiti in 2018.
+For a congregation as young as ours to have raised up 7 leaders in a single generation is truly a blessing, one now shared with the larger world.

 Compass Christian Church began in response to a call: to be Disciples of Christ among this community.
 From our history we know that God is active among and beyond us, and has good plans in store for us.
 Our founding mission continues to form our future, one you are invited to help create.
 There is history yet to be written, and you are invited to be part of it.
 You will find a congregation learning what it means to welcome, accept, and love everyone.
 With you we will walk the journey of faith before us, growing into the mission of God within our community.